 Why are Digital Health and Telemedicine the most promising frontier of Healthcare Infrastructure?

-Covid19 has shown to the world that we need to rethink our medical and healthcare infrastructure.
+COVID-19 has shown to the world that we need to rethink our medical and healthcare infrastructure.
 We need a system that is as swift with its responses as the spread of the disease.
-Another essential takeaway from the raging pandemic is how terribly understaffed we are when it comes to healthcare personnel.
+Another essential takeaway from the raging pandemic is how understaffed we are when it comes to healthcare personnel.
 There’s still a large section of the population that is deprived of primary healthcare facilities.
 Technology once again has proven to be a potential solution for the ongoing health crisis.
-The immense contributions of digital technologies in tackling the recent pandemic and large-scale deployment of technology-assisted medical systems for remote monitoring of patients has paved the way for increased adoption of Digital Health and Telemedicine tools.
+The immense contributions of digital technologies in tackling the recent pandemic and large-scale deployment of technology-assisted medical systems for remote monitoring of patients have paved the way for increased adoption of Digital Health and Telemedicine tools.

 How Telehealth & Telemedicine is Revolutionizing the Healthcare Sector?